rodburns/exc-sycl-training/Code_Exercises/Exercise_01_Compiling_with_SYCL/doc.md

 Then open the source file for this exercise and include the SYCL header file `"SYCL/sycl.hpp"`.

-Make sure before you do this you define `SYCL_LANGUAGE_VERSION` to `2020`, to enable support for the SYCL 2020 interface.

 Once that is done build your source file with your chosen build system.

 ### 5.)
 Compile and run